Bojan Mamić

-Bojan Mamić (Бојан Мамић; born 13 September 1981) is a Serbian footballer who most recently played for Parnahyba.
+Bojan Mamić (Бојан Мамић; born 13 September 1981) is a Serbian retired footballer who most recently played for Parnahyba.

 Club career

 Mamić represented a number of clubs in the Serbian lower leagues around the city of Belgrade.
 He was prolific in his goal scoring during this period.

 In 2006, Mamić moved away from Serbia for the first time to Minsk, the capital of Belarus.
 Playing for MTZ-RIPO Minsk, Mamić made 36 appearances and scored 6 goals.
 He also had his first taste of European competition at MTZ-RIPO Minsk, playing in the UEFA Intertoto Cup as his club attempted to secure a UEFA Europa League place.
 In those two UEFA Intertoto Cup matches Mamić scored two goals.

-Mamić's good form at the Belarusian club saw him transferred to Lithuanian top flight side FK Atlantas, in 2008.
+Mamić's good form at the Belarusian club saw him transferred to Lithuanian top flight side Atlantas, in 2008.
 It was a short stay at the Klaipėda club, before he was transferred to another Lithuanian club FBK Kaunas in Lithuania's second city Kaunas.
 Mamić spent eight eventful months at FBK Kaunas in 2008, and had his first opportunity to play in the UEFA Champions League qualifying matches.
 FBK Kaunas were eliminated from the competition and were drawn against Italian club U.C.
 Sampdoria in the knockout rounds of the UEFA Europa League.

-Mamić joined Hungarian National Championship I side Ferencvárosi TC in July 2009.
+Mamić joined Hungarian National Championship I side Ferencváros in July 2009.
+He later had a short stint in Vietnam with Da Nang and in September 2014 he made his debut for Żebbuġ Rangers in the Maltese Premier League.

 Mamić joined Brazilian club Parnahyba after playing for Maltese club Mqabba.
 Mamić trained with the Parnahyba SC squad in 2016 pre season, but never played a game for them.
 Instead he decided to retire from football and go ahead with his football academy full time.

 In total Mamić played for over 20 clubs during his professional career.